 Despite all the measures described above, radioactive releases may occur.
-Nuclear safety cannot exclude this probability however this probability is very low.
-The radiological consequences in this case depend on the type of event that led to releases and are also calculated based on the weather conditions.
-The purpose of the on-site emergency plan is to protect staff working at the site in the event of an incident or accident and to limit off-site consequences of an accident.
+Nuclear safety cannot exclude this probability.
+However, this probability is very low.
+The radiological consequences, in this case, depend on the type of event that led to releases and is also calculated based on the weather conditions.
+The purpose of the on-site emergency plan is to protect staff working at the site in the event of an incident or accident and to limit the off-site consequences of an accident.
 Measures for protecting the public from radioactive releases include off-site emergency plans prepared for each site.
-Public authorities implement the off-site emergency plan, which organises emergency operations to limit public exposure to radiation in the event of releases.
+Public authorities implement the off-site emergency plan, which organizes emergency operations to limit public exposure to radiation in the event of releases.

 The public-safety measures that can be implemented during the emergency phase are indicated in the offsite emergency plans.
-The prefect may consider a number of public-safety measures:
+The prefect may consider many public-safety measures:

 Evacuation.
-Evacuation does not always call for completely emptying the pre-defined zone around a nuclear power plant.
-In most cases, the release of radioactive material from a plant during a major incident would move with the wind, not in all directions surrounding the plant.
+Evacuation does not always mean emptying the pre-defined zone around a nuclear power plant.
+In most cases, releasing radioactive material from a plant during a major incident would move with the wind, not in all directions surrounding the plant.
 The release would also expand and become less concentrated as it travels away from a plant.